RealDoigt/Dew-Programming-Language-Specification/spec.md

 proc main(string args) then if @args > 0 then foreach string arg of args then echo(arg)
 ```

+Note that both `do` and `then` code blocks introduce scope.
+By default, there's only one scope; the global scope, which is accessible from everywhere.
+However, created scopes are only accessible from within itself and scopes within that scope.
+This means for example, that two variables `a` can exist in different scopes that are not within one or the other because they will not enter into conflict with each other, but that also means that neither scope has access to the value in that other scope.
+When the execution leaves the scope, the values of the variables declared in that scope are forgotten and will be reset once the scope is reenterred.

 ### As
 An `as` code block is for listing properties of some declared type.
 More specifically, it is used in enums for defining enum members and in components for defining required, expected and included members.
 It can also be used to list overrides for keys.
 Just like a `do` block, the `as` block spans multiple lines and is terminated by an inverted `as`; `sa`.
 Elements are separated by new lines.

 #### Such
 `such` is an alternative keyword which can be used to make an `as` block on one line.
 Elements are separated by white space.
 To keep the code legible, tt is recommend to use it only when there are few elements to list.
 Also, one can no longer use the keyword `is` to give a value to an enum member or to override a key.

+Note that neither `as` nor `such` code blocks introduce scope.

 ## Variables and Types
 Declaring a variable in Dew is done by typing the type information with the modifier(s) before the type name then the name of the variable.
 Optionally, it may also be initialised with the assign operator, the initilize operator or the extract operator as well as a few other specialised assign operators.